 The dependence of information on payoff variance has two components: risk and information's increasing returns.
 Risk, measured as the expected squared percentage change in payoffs, increases information demand because information that predicts payoffs is most valuable when large payoff changes are likely.
 The mean of payoffs matters because the benefit of information increases in the value of the asset.
-Assets with a higher expected payoff comprise a larger share of the average investor's portfolio.
-Information about an x% change in an asset that is 50% of a portfolio is more valuable than the same information about an asset worth 5% of the portfolio.
-The total variance is the risk of the asset, interacted with the value of the asset at risk.
+The total variance is the risk of the asset interacted with the value of the asset at risk.

-Proposition 5 Information Increases Asset Price
+Proposition 4 Information Increases Asset Price